 Potential risks you might encounter in Mexico

 Huge, colourful and diverse in both culture and landscape, Mexico is also the second largest economy in Latin America.
-Though badly hit by the global recession, the country is now recovering with foreign investment pouring millions into the country.

 While most drug-related crime is concentrated in the northern states, there can be occasional incidents of politically motivated violence in some of the southern states and you are advised to be cautious and avoid public demonstrations.
 Street crime is a serious problem in urban and tourist areas, and you’re advised to follow both the latest FCDO and reliable local advice about precautions and security arrangements.

 Healthcare facilities vary and you should take precautions in areas where malaria, dengue fever, hepatitis A, typhoid and leptospirosis are prevalent.
-Comprehensive Mexico health insurance should include provision for evacuation by air ambulance for medical emergencies.
+Comprehensive Mexico Health insurance should include provision for Evacuation by air ambulance for medical emergencies.